mikelangelo1/hackbio-internship/stage-3.md

 This table presents the evaluation of the model based on MSE and cross-validated MSE scores.

-The following table lists the molecular descriptors identified as most influential in predicting pIC50 values, along with their corresponding importance scores:
+### 3.2 Molecular Descriptors

-
+The following table lists the molecular descriptors identified as most influential in predicting pIC50 values, along with their corresponding importance scores:

 | Descriptor                | Importance Score |
 |----------------------------|------------------|
 | **SMR_VSA3**              | 0.117206         |